omeym/omey-manyar-website-academic/content/research/Compliant Object Manipulation/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-Compliant or deformable objects are ubiquitous in day to day life.
-It becomes important for robots to successfully manipulate and generate feasible motion plans to accomplish tasks involving deformable/complaint objects.
-Example of such tasks are sheet manipulation and packaging.
+Compliant or deformable objects are challenging to manipulate due to their inherent physical properties.
+Majority of the objects that we interact with in our daily lives have some level of deformability associated with them.
+Thus, it becomes important for robots to successfully manipulate and generate feasible motion plans to accomplish tasks involving deformable/complaint objects.